mamedev/mame/docs/source/usingmame/ui.rst

     Clear setting or reset to default value.
 Escape (UI Cancel)
-    Clear the search if searching the menu, otherwise close the menu, returning to the previous menu, or returning to the emulated machine for the main menu (there’s usually an item at the bottom of the menu for the same purpose).
+    Clear the search if searching the menu, otherwise close the menu, returning to the previous menu, or returning to the emulated system in the case of the main menu (there’s usually an item at the bottom of the menu for the same purpose).
 Home (UI Home)
     Highlight the first menu item and scroll to the top of the menu.
 End (UI End)